10 PR campaign examples

 Every business wants to build remarkable PR campaigns to build and improve their relationship with stakeholders.
 But among all the campaigns ever created, some have remained extremely popular.
-And besides topics like the pandemic or social, political, and ecological issues, communication specialists and marketers are still influenced by some PR campaign examples that are worth considering when creating a new strategy.
+Besides topics like the pandemic or social, political, and ecological issues, communication specialists and marketers are still influenced by some PR campaign examples worth considering when creating a new strategy.

-Thus, in this article, we will showcase 10 PR campaigns that can easily become pillars when building your communication strategy.
+Thus, this article will showcase 10 PR campaigns that can easily become pillars of your communication strategy.
+But first, let’s define PR campaigns.

 What Is a PR Campaign?

-A PR campaign can take various forms, but it represents a combination of actions that have the same goal of building, improving, or expanding a brand’s relation with its relevant audiences.
+A PR campaign can take various forms, but it represents a combination of actions with the same goal of building, improving, or expanding a brand’s relationship with its relevant audiences.

 While PR refers to how a brand communicates to keep its reputation, it is fair to say that PR campaigns are built to keep that reputation high and even improve it.
 Usually, such campaigns can include practices such as content, engagement with the audience, feedback, and communication of values.